sictweb/bti425-2020/notes/angular-heroku-deploy.md

 ng build --prod
 ```

 It will create a folder named `dist`, and inside, another folder that matches the project name (for example, `PROJECTNAME`).
-Inside that, there are several static code assets in the folder.
+In that folder, there are several static code assets in the folder.
 Soon, these files will be copied to a Node.js + Express.js server.

 ![Angular build result](/media/angular-build-result.png)